element-hq/element-meta/docs/FTUE.md

 2. Open web view overlay for login (or redirect to IdP on Web/Desktop; OIDC flow; requires consent on iOS; see [Login](#login) for more details)
 3. User authenticates, web view closes (or redirect back to Web/Desktop app), user is back in the app
 4. [user is logged in]
-5. [ask server if single device or additional device]
+5. [ask server if single device or additional device] Secure Messaging
 	1. If no encryption or secure backup enabled => skip this step
 	2. Single device => Ask for recovery method to obtain 4S (offer to reset?) => can't be skipped
-	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) => can't be skipped
+	3. Additional device => Ask for cross-signing with another device (QR code or 6-digit code comparison) or recovery method => can't be skipped
+4. [message history and key backup are fetched from server, device is cross-signed (if applicable)]
-4. Ask to allow notifications
+5. Ask to allow notifications
-5. Ask for consent to analytics
+6. Ask for consent to analytics
-6. Element is fully set up, user sees their 'All chats' list
+7. Element is fully set up, user sees their 'All chats' list

 **C) Register new account**